By Ann Holmes

 Cazino Zeppelin, released by Yggdrasil in 2015 is one of the provider’s highest-variance slots.
 It’s pretty fast-moving – a pipe-smoking man is the game’s highest paying symbol, with 5 paying out 2000x your bet.

 The game has 20 paylines and 5 reels, with a RTP of 96%.
+It is available to play on all the best gambling sites.

 3. The Wish Master by NetEnt